RHInception/cacophony/README.md

 ### curl
 The authentication mechanism used in the front end webserver could be set up to use vastly different schemes.
 Instead of covering every possible authentication style which could be used we will work with two common ones in usage examples: htacces and kerberos.

+The first command will look up to see if a certificate already exists for an ENVIRONMENT/HOSTNAME.
+If it does it will return some basic json metadata.
+If it does not exist a 404 will be returned.

+The second command will attempt to create a new certificate.
+If the certificate doesn't exist it will be created and returned to the client.
+If a certificate has already been created for the host then a 409 with an error message will be returned.

 *Note*: Setting up the front end proxy server for authentication is out of scope for this documentation.